osowski/registrator-sample/README.md

-# Microservice dynamica auto-scaling example
+# Microservice dynamic auto-scaling example

 This sample application will run Let's Chat, an open-sourced team-based chat application, in a dynamically scalable, auto load-balanced fashion.